AdobeDocs/experience-manager-65.en/help/assets/medialibrary.md

 ## [!DNL Assets] versus Media Library {#assets-and-media-library}

 Experience Manager Assets provides enterprise-grade DAM functionality.
 Assets functionality is delivered with [!DNL Experience Manager] in one single package.
 However, users who have not purchased an Assets license are not entitled to use the advanced DAM features.
-Without Assets license, only Media Library DAM features are available.
+Without Assets license, only [Media Library features](#use-media-library) are available.

 If you want to prevent unintended use of [!DNL Assets] features that you have not licensed, then remove all the [!DNL Assets]-specific workflows, components, taxonomies, options and the [!DNL Assets] admin from [!DNL Experience Manager].
 Doing so prevents your users from accidentally using [!DNL Assets] features that you did not license.

-## Features available to Media Library users {#media-library-features}
+## Use Media Library {#use-media-library}

 Media Library broadly covers the following use cases: